Johannes-Andersen/partall/CONTRIBUTING.md

 This will create a `out` folder with the built filter list.

-If you only want to build a specific filter list, you can run `npm run build -- --adlist=<adlist>`.
+If you only want to build a specific filter list, you can run `npm run build -- --list=<listName>`.

 ## Updating the filter lists